-- Until the inspection module of Practice Keeper is in use by the CCD, the CCD will transmit its Bay Agricultural Inspection Log file via email to all points of contact for DEP (regional offices and BCW) on a quarterly basis to demonstrate progress in achieving objectives.
-The log is due by October 15, January 15, April 15, and July 15 (or the first business day thereafter) for reporting periods of July 1 September 30, October 1 December 31, January 1 March 31, and April 1 June 30, respectively. - Once the inspection module of Practice Keeper is in use by the CCD, an inspection report from Practice Keeper will be submitted by the CCD in lieu of the log.
-A report is due by October 15, January 15, April 15, and July 15 (or the first business day thereafter) for reporting periods of July 1 September 30, October 1 December 31, January 1 March 31, and April 1 June 30, respectively. - 3.
+- The inspection module of Practice Keeper is in use by participating CCDs.
+The inspection report from Practice Keeper will be downloaded by DEP BCW on a quarterly basis in lieu of log submission by the CCD.
+The information is due to be entered into PracticeKeeper by October 15, January 15, April 15, and July 15 (or the first business day thereafter) for reporting periods of July 1 - September 30, October 1 - December 31, January 1 - March 31, and April 1 - June 30, respectively. - 2.
 Each CCD will show reasonable quarterly progress in conducting the required number of inspections, unless the entire quota of inspections has been completed for the year (for example, the CCDs cannot hold off until the final quarter to do the vast majority of their inspections).